rigetti/grove/docs/vqe/vqe_example.rst

     plt.show()

 .. image:: output_21_0.png
+    :align: center
+    :scale: 75%

-It looks like this algorithm is totally insensitive to gate noise!
+It looks like this algorithm is pretty robust to noise up until 1% error.
 However measurement noise might be a different story.

 .. code:: python